alpha-yadav/DSA/readme.md

 Remember to replace `node.data` with the appropriate way to access the value stored in each node of your specific tree implementation.
 The `end=" "` in the `print` statements prevents adding a newline after each node, keeping the output on a single line.

+#  Lowest common ancestor of a Binary Tree
+The Lowest Common Ancestor (LCA) of two nodes in a binary tree is the lowest node that has both nodes as descendants.
+This means that both nodes are found in the subtrees rooted at the LCA.
+There are several ways to solve this problem, each with different time and space complexities.

+**Methods:**

+1. **Recursive Approach:** This is a common and relatively intuitive approach.

+   * **Algorithm:**
+     1. If the current node is `NULL`, return `NULL`.
+     2. If the current node is equal to either `node1` or `node2`, return the current node (as one of the nodes has been found).
+     3. Recursively search the left and right subtrees.
+     4. If both recursive calls return non-`NULL` values, then the current node is the LCA.
+Return the current node.
+     5. Otherwise, return the non-`NULL` result from the recursive calls (the node found in one of the subtrees).

+   * **Code (Python):**

+     ```python
+     class TreeNode:
+         def __init__(self, val=0, left=None, right=None):
+             self.val = val
+             self.left = left
+             self.right = right

+     def lowestCommonAncestor(self, root: 'TreeNode', p: 'TreeNode', q: 'TreeNode') -> 'TreeNode':
+         if not root or root == p or root == q:
+             return root

+         left = self.lowestCommonAncestor(root.left, p, q)
+         right = self.lowestCommonAncestor(root.right, p, q)

+         if left and right:
+             return root
+         elif left:
+             return left
+         else:
+             return right
+     ```

+   * **Time Complexity:** O(N), where N is the number of nodes in the tree.
+In the worst case, we might traverse the entire tree.
+   * **Space Complexity:** O(H), where H is the height of the tree.
+This is due to the recursive call stack.
+In the worst case (a skewed tree), this could be O(N).

+2. **Iterative Approach (using a parent pointer):**  This approach requires modifying the tree to include parent pointers.
+Each node would have a reference to its parent.

+   * **Algorithm:**
+     1. Find the paths from the root to `node1` and `node2`.
+     2. Traverse both paths simultaneously until a common ancestor is found.
+   * **Time Complexity:** O(N) in the worst case.
+   * **Space Complexity:** O(N) in the worst case (if the tree is very deep).
+However, space used is directly related to tree depth rather than number of nodes

+3. **Using a HashMap (for parent pointers):**  A variation of the iterative approach avoids modifying the tree itself by using a hash map to store parent-child relationships.

+   * **Algorithm:**
+     1. Perform Depth-First Search (DFS) to create a HashMap that maps each node to its parent.
+     2. Find the path from `node1` to the root by backtracking using the parent map.
+     3. Find the path from `node2` to the root similarly.
+     4. Iterate both paths from the root until they differ.
+The node where they diverge is the LCA.

+   * **Time Complexity:** O(N)
+   * **Space Complexity:** O(N) to store the parent map.

+**Choosing the Best Approach:**

+* The **recursive approach** is generally preferred for its simplicity and readability.
+It doesn't require modifications to the tree structure.
+* The iterative approach with parent pointers or a HashMap might be beneficial if you're performing many LCA queries on the same tree, as constructing the parent map only needs to be done once.

+Remember to handle edge cases such as `p` or `q` not being present in the tree or `p` and `q` being the same node.
+The code provided above implicitly handles some of these, but more robust error checking might be needed depending on your application.